 |Infection ||Acute exacerbations ||Permanent ↓PFTs |

 Pulmonary disease is also divided into early and late disease.
 Early obstruction in the pulmonary system leads to coughing, sputum production, wheezing, retractions, tachypnea, dyspnea, and cyanosis.
 Early pulmonary infection begins with a slow cycling pattern with well-being alternating with pulmonary deterioration known as exacerbations.
 Initial acute pulmonary exacerbations (APE) are primarily caused by Staphylococcus aureus, and subsequent infection is caused by Pseudomonas aeruginosa and MRSA.
 Late pulmonary disease leads to increasing oxygen requirements, digital clubbing, increased anterior-posterior chest diameter, and flattened diaphragm.
-The destruction of ...
+The destruction of lung tissue due ...